0xgaut/gitbook/docs/resources/support.md

 Universal is designed for:

-- **On-chain traders and investors** who want exposure to their favorite tokens on their preferred chain.
+- **Onchain traders and investors** who want exposure to their favorite tokens on their preferred chain.
 For example, if you hold assets on Base but want exposure to Solana, you can swap for uSOL within Base without using a cross-chain bridge or centralized exchange.
 - **Developers and dApp builders** who want to support a wider array of assets.
 A DEX on Base, for example, can enable trading of SOL, DOGE, and other assets that were previously unavailable.

 #### Why is Universal needed?

 Many cryptoassets (like BTC, DOGE, and XRP) lack smart contract functionality, preventing them from being available in DeFi spot markets.
 Universal solves this by:

-- Bringing non-smart contract assets on-chain so they can be traded like ERC-20 or SPL tokens
+- Bringing non-smart contract assets onchain so they can be traded like ERC-20 or SPL tokens
-- Enhancing liquidity conditions by leveraging off-chain order book depth, improving price execution
+- Enhancing liquidity conditions by leveraging offchain order book depth, improving price execution
 - Eliminating dependency on bridges and centralized exchanges to access cross-chain liquidity

 #### Is Universal a bridge like LayerZero?